-- 1. In "Women's Agency and Social Change", Sen argues that expanding women's agency is a more worthy development goal than simply improving women's well-being and welfare.
+- 1. In "Women's Agency and Social Change", Amartya Sen argues that expanding women's agency is a more worthy goal than simply addressing women's well-being and welfare.
 What is the difference between agency and well-being?
 What reasons does Sen provide for a focus on agency over well-being? - 2.
-In "Population, Food and Freedom", Sen presents three questions (on page 210) concerning coercive solutions to tragedies in the commons.
+On page 210 of "Population, Food and Freedom", Sen presents three questions concerning coercive solutions to tragedies in the commons.
 What are these three questions and how does he answer each of them with respect to overpopulation?
-How does his account differ from Hardin's? - 3.
-This reading is from Sen's book, Development as Freedom.
-Based on the answers to the previous two questions, how does greater freedom seem to encourage or otherwise reach a nation's development goals?
+How does this account differ from Hardin's?
+Who has the more convincing position? - 3.
+These articles are from Sen's book, Development as Freedom.
+Based on your answers to the previous questions, how does greater freedom encourage or otherwise reach development goals?